Property Tax Department

 City Treasurer - Lisa K. Johnson

 The City of Grayling collects property taxes in the summer and winter for itself and other taxing jurisdictions.
 Summer bills are mailed out July 1st and are due September 14th.
 Winter bills are mailed out December 1st and are due February 14th.
-All payments must be received in the city offices by 5 pm on the due date or they will be considered late.
+All payments must be received in the city offices by 4:30 pm on the due date or they will be considered late.
 After these dates, penalties and interest will apply.
 The City of Grayling does not accept postmarks

 For deferment of Summer Taxes please fill out the Application for summer tax deferment and bring into City Hall.